TNO/gLTSdiff/docs/library-overview.md

 * `SetProjector` projects sets, by projecting each of the elements of the set.
 * `SubtypeProjector` projects `U`-typed properties based on a projector for `T`-typed properties, where `U` a subtype of `T`.

-Additional projects may be added by implementing the `Projector` interface.
+Additional projectors may be added by implementing the `Projector` interface.